Voteshield/frontend-exercise/README.md

 ## Time frame

-Ideally this exercise should take about about two hours.
+You should block off about 2 hours for this exercise.
 If you feel you could do more regardless of the time frame, please put information in the `README.md` or a `NOTES.md` file that briefly explains what more you would do given extra time.

 ## Goals